Leehoang-0405/Donor_Analytics/README.md

 The goal was to provide **evidence-based recommendations** to improve donor retention, optimise fundraising performance, and ensure responsible use of Generative AI in personalised engagement.

----

-## 📂 Project Structure
-📁 mobileimpact-donor-analytics
-┣ 📄 MIS784_A3_Group60_Report.docx # Full business report with insights and recommendations
-┣ 📄 MIS784_A3_Group60_Query.docx # SQL and analytical queries used for analysis
-┗ 📄 README.md # This file

 ## 📈 Key Analytical Components

 ### **Data Preparation & Integration**